mashlol/omni/README.md

 # Changelogs
+v0.1.1

+* Add new option `development` which if true will serve the client javascript unminified.
+* The url property for collections and models is now hidden from the client, defaults from models are now shown to the client.

 v0.1.0

 * Methods and properties from models and collections now propagate to the client.
 This does not include overridden Backbone methods.
 Any method prefixed with "_" is kept private to the server.